RubixDev/mason-update-all/README.md

 ```

 ## Commands
-- `:MasonUpdateAll` — update all installed Mason packages
+- `:MasonUpdateAll` — update all installed Mason packages in asynchronous mode.
+Mason installation runs in background.
+- `:MasonUpdateAllSync` — update all installed Mason packages in synchronous mode.
+Will run installation of all packages asynchronously but will not end until all of them finish installing.
+Useful for `--headless` run.

 ## Events
 Upon completion of all updates the user event `MasonUpdateAllComplete` will be emitted.
+This will work only with `MasonUpdateAllSync`.
 You can use it like so:

 ```lua
 vim.api.nvim_create_autocmd('User', {